Master in the Study of Law (M.S.L.)

 - International and Comparative Law

+Students who receive specializations will receive an official transcript designation on their transcripts.
 Students must receive approval from the Assistant Dean for International and Graduate Programs for their chosen courses.

 Text adapted from the Moritz Faculty Rules, section 3.08.